gthank/pytips/README.md

 The actual functionality of the app is straight-forward: it's a web application that displays a random Python tip every time you visit the page (properly attributed, of course).
 To power the site, I'll be using [Flask][flask_home].
-To provide the initial tips, I'll be scraping Twitter on every request.
-Obviously, this could be improved.
-With any luck, I'll actually implement some of those possible improvements.

 [flask_home]: http://flask.pocoo.org/

 ## Build Status

 [![Build Status](https://secure.travis-ci.org/gthank/pytips.png?branch=master)](http://travis-ci.org/gthank/pytips)